Kjersti Toppe

-Kjersti Toppe (born 20 October 1967) is a Norwegian doctor and politician representing the Centre Party.
-She has served as minister of children and families since 2021, and an MP from Hordaland since 2009.
+Kjersti Toppe (born 20 October 1967) is a Norwegian physician and politician representing the Centre Party.
+She served as minister of children and families from 2021 to 2025, second deputy leader of the party since 2025 and a member of parliament from Hordaland since 2009.

-Career
+Political career

 Parliament

 Toppe was her party's top nominee for Hordaland in the 2009 election and was elected to the Storting in September.
 Prior to her election to parliament, Toppe served as the Centre Party's sole representative in the Bergen city council since 2001.

-In parliament, Toppe was assigned to the position as deputy leader of the Standing Committee on Health and Care Services.
-During the election campaign, healthcare was her main issue, and she pledged to work against closure of rural hospitals.
+In parliament, Toppe was assigned to the position as first vice chair of the Standing Committee on Health and Care Services, a position she held between 2009 and 2021.
+During the 2009 election campaign, healthcare was her main issue, and she pledged to work against closure of rural hospitals.
 Toppe also served as the party's spokesperson for health policy.

+Following her party's withdrawal from government, Toppe rejoined the Standing Committee on Health and Care Services.

+Party politics

+She was elected second deputy leader of the Centre Party at the 2025 convention, succeeding Anne Beathe Tvinnereim who had decided not to seek re-election.

 Minister of Children and Families

-Toppe was appointed minister of children and families on 14 October 2021 in Støre's Cabinet.
+Toppe was appointed minister of children and families on 14 October 2021 in the Støre Cabinet.